CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/ambient_generic/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Sound File</b></span> <kbd  class="tooltip" data-tooltip="sound">message</kbd> :
 Name of the sound file to play.
 Supported formats are: AIFF, ASF, DLS, FLAC, IT, M3U, MID, MOD, MP2, MP3, OGG, S3M, VAG, WAV, WMA, XM.
 Hammer will only let you select WAV-files, but other formats do work as they are fully supported by the game's sound engine.
 Type the path in manually in that case.
 File Path starts in the 'sound'-folder, example: 'mymap/soundfile.ogg'.
+Alternatively, a sentence can be played using the ! prefix followed by a sentence name for the keyvalue, e.g. "!C1A2_0".
+Check the default_sentences.txt file for options.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Volume (10 = loudest)</b></span> <kbd  class="tooltip" data-tooltip="integer">health</kbd> :